On this page:

 Alternatively, you can contact the ATO on 13 28 61 to find out the balance of your HELP debt.
 Be sure to have your tax file number (TFN) handy when you call.
 The ATO will ask you for it for security purposes before they disclose any personal information to you.Return to top

 You have to start repaying your HELP debt through the taxation system once your repayment income is above the compulsory repayment threshold, even if you are still studying.
-The compulsory repayment threshold is adjusted each year.
-The compulsory repayment threshold for the 2017-2018 income year is $55,874 and the compulsory repayment threshold for the 2018-2019 income year is $51,957.
+The compulsory repayment threshold is different each year.
+The compulsory repayment threshold for the 2017-2018 income year is $55,874 .
+The compulsory repayment threshold for the 2018-2019 income year is $51,957.
+The compulsory repayment threshold for the 2019-2020 income year is $45,881.

 Repayment income is calculated from the amounts given on your income tax return for: